SPEAK WITH AN EXPERT

 How do MDR providers compare with MSSPs?

-In comparing MDR vs. MSSP services, be aware that some MSSPs offer very basic services.
+In comparing MDR vs. MSSP services, also called managed security service providers, be aware that some MSSPs offer very basic services.
 These types of companies generally rely on a team of analysts who monitor the SIEM, review alerts, and provide pre-defined responses (following a workflow) – without incorporating threat intelligence.
+The team reports on each problem or alert that comes up, but the burden is on the client to remediate it.
 The team reports on each problem or alert that comes up, but the burden is on the client to remediate it.

 In some instances, an MSSP may conduct an initial investigation, determining if an alert is false or positive, but not more than that.
 When you need help handling more serious security issues, you need to look for vendors that are equipped to handle all types of cybersecurity activities and responses: including forensics, threat intelligence, computer security incident responses, and laboratories.